XuemeiGu/MelvinPython/README.md

   two mathematcia examples of Melvin (SimpleHOMExample.nb, CalcSRV.nb), which are provided by Dr.Mario Krenn.

 * **[another python codes](https://github.com/StephenCzy/Melvin_python_version)**,
   another python version of Melvin, which does not include criterias for checking maximun SRV and other complicated situations.

+I appreciate all kinds of help, so thank you if you'd like to contribute.
+If you have any problems, please do not hesitate to contact me (email: njuxmgu@gmail.com).